ZequnZ/python-x-docker-handbook/core/reproducible-dev-env/Readme.md

 Now you can creat a Dockerfile by youself, to support your own development!

-However, you may notice that we just copy everything inside container so that we are able to execute the code, which is good but not convenient during development - you do not want to run through all steps every time just change a few lines of code.
+However, you may notice that we just copy everything inside container so that we are able to execute the code, which is good but not convenient during development - you do not want to run through all steps every time just after changing a few lines of code.
 Check next chatper - [How to develop your Python code interactively with Docker](../interactively-running) to know how to interactively use Docker while developing your Python code.